1907 Romanian peasants' revolt: Background

 Needing to supplement their shrinking properties, the peasants were forced to use land owned by the landlords, who owned large estates.
 As population grew, the peasants became more and more desperate for land, leading to rapidly rising rents.
-At that time, peasants formed up to 80% of the Romanian population and about 60% of them owned small crops, or no land at all, while the large landowners owned more than half of the arable land.
+At that time, peasants formed up to 80% of the Romanian population and about 60% of them owned small plots, or no land at all, while the large landowners owned more than half of the arable land.